kerrmarin/nmbr-icu/README.md

 ## License

-nmbr is available under the MIT license.
+nmbr-icu is available under the MIT license.
 See the LICENSE file for more info.